yttriumz/notes-foam/notes-OS/Linux/openSUSE/tweak-P1-Gen2.md

 2. Install drivers.
 On my machine (*ThinkPad P1 Gen2 with T2000*), I tested 2 methods:

    - Install legacy driver `x11-video-nvidiaG05` and `suse-prime`.
    - Install the current driver `nvidia-video-G06` (or `nvidia-drivers-G06`) and `suse-prime`.
-At the time of updating (*Tumbleweed 20230518, KDE Plasma 5.27.5, NV driver 525.116.04*), it may result in a black SDDM login screen with only the cursor.
-This could be solved by pressing `Ctrl` + `Alt` + `Backspace` twice to restart the X server.
+At the time of updating (*Tumbleweed 20230518, KDE Plasma 5.27.5, NV driver 525.116.04*), it may result in a black SDDM login screen with only the cursor, which might be solved by pressing `Ctrl` + `Alt` + `Backspace` twice to restart the X server.

 *References*: